Rockruff/CITS5206-2025S2-Group-1/README.md

 ### 2. Install Dependencies

-This is a monorepo managed by **npm**.
-You’ll need to have [Node.js](https://nodejs.org) installed and run the following command — even if you're not working on the frontend — as it performs critical initialization tasks such as:
+This is a monorepo managed by **npm** which will install all the dependencies for you.
+First, you'll have to go to the following link and download [Node.js](https://nodejs.org).
+Install it in your system, restart your device and run the following command — even if you're not working on the frontend — as it performs critical initialization tasks such as:

-- Setting up Git hooks (e.g., auto-formatting code on commit)
+- Setting up Git hooks (e.g., auto-formatting code on commit) - this formats any written code to a standard style to ensure uniformity.
 - Installing dependencies for both frontend and backend

 ```bash
 # Please make sure you are at the root of the repository
 npm install
 ```

+The above code will take some time to run and install all the dependencies.
+Once completed, move on to the following steps.

 ### 3. Start the Backend Server